Kyle Rittenhouse: Kenosha unrest shooting

-In late August 2020, 17-year-old Rittenhouse traveled from Antioch, Illinois, to Kenosha, Wisconsin, to help protect local businesses, after there were protests following the shooting of Jacob Blake by a police officer.
-On August 25, 2020, Rittenhouse was armed with an AR-15 style rifle and shot three men during the civil unrest in Kenosha.
-Photographic evidence reveals that prior to unrest unfolding, Rittenhouse and others had participated in cleaning graffiti from a high school close to the Kenosha County Courthouse.
+In late August 2020, 17-year-old Rittenhouse traveled from Antioch, Illinois, to Kenosha, Wisconsin, to help protect local businesses, in the wake of protests against the shooting of Jacob Blake by a police officer.
+On August 25, 2020, Rittenhouse was armed with an AR-15–style rifle and shot three men during the civil unrest in Kenosha.
+Photographic evidence reveals that, prior to unrest unfolding, Rittenhouse and others had participated in cleaning graffiti from a high school close to the Kenosha County Courthouse.

 After Joseph Rosenbaum chased and cornered Rittenhouse in a dealership parking lot and grabbed the barrel of his rifle, Rittenhouse fatally shot him, soon after Joshua Ziminski had fired a shot nearby.
 Rittenhouse fled and was pursued by a crowd.
 He fatally shot a second man, Anthony Huber, who struck Rittenhouse with a skateboard and tried to grab his rifle in a brief struggle.
 Afterwards, Gaige Grosskreutz approached Rittenhouse and pointed a pistol at him.
 Rittenhouse shot and wounded Grosskreutz in the right arm.
+Rittenhouse ultimately walked towards officers with his hands raised, was not contacted by police at the scene, and turned himself in the next day.

 Criminal trial

 At a criminal trial in Kenosha in November 2021, prosecutors argued that Rittenhouse was seen as an active shooter and had provoked the other participants.
-Defense lawyers argued that he had acted in self-defense, stating that he had used force necessary to prevent imminent death or great bodily harm to himself.
+Defense lawyers argued that he had acted in self-defense, stating that he used the force necessary to prevent imminent death or great bodily harm to himself.
 (Note: In Wisconsin, a defendant asserting perfect self-defense against a charge of first-degree murder must meet an objective threshold showing that the defendant reasonably believed that the defendant was preventing or terminating an unlawful interference with the defendant's person and that the force used was necessary to prevent imminent death or great bodily harm.)
+Legal experts said that, under Wisconsin law, carrying a gun and any motives for being there would not preclude a self-defense claim, but why the defendant was present would still be a factor in the trial.

 A jury weighed two counts of homicide, one count of attempted homicide, and two counts of reckless endangerment, and found Rittenhouse not guilty on all charges.
 Public sentiment and media coverage of the shootings was polarized and politicized.
 An Economist/YouGov poll found that two-thirds of Republicans thought Rittenhouse should be acquitted while three-quarters of Democrats thought he should be convicted.